There are people in the world who are extremely sensitive, which is called HSP (Highly Sensitive Person).

 I used to hate my weaknesses, but now I’m proud of my strengths.

-Do we all have a natural mission?
+Do we all have a mission that we were born with?

-Also, being born with talents that others don’t have means that they also have disadvantages that others don’t have, so I think it can’t be helped.
+Being born with a talent that others don’t have means that you also have disadvantages that others don’t have, and in a sense, this is unavoidable.